tajo/ladle/packages/website/docs/config.md

 ### addons

 You can enable or disable all Ladle addons (the buttons in the left bottom corner).
 You can also control their default state.
+Must be serializable.

 ```tsx
 export default {